mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-client-library.md

 The alignment happens by an **Edit code** applied to the number, where a *comma* is added and three blanks are pre-pended to the text representation for the number `1234.11`.
 On a Terminal Display, the field is specified as starting on col `10`, and due to the formatting, the ending col is `20`.

-Let's assume that Nomad knows how to apply the same edit code and send the text value:
+Let's assume that Monarch knows how to apply the same edit code and send the text value:

 ~~~
    1,234.11 // Note: there are exactly three blanks before the numeric value.
 ~~~

-Assuming Nomad has the right CSS, and the value is rendered at *Col* `10` - just as the Terminal did - the resulting rendering has two problems:
+Assuming Monarch has the right CSS, and the value is rendered at *Col* `10` - just as the Terminal did - the resulting rendering has two problems:

 1. Only one blank is rendered, instead of three. [^9]
 2. The ending *col* is around `16.2` instead of `20`.